-When using the pack with toppings, add one drop of the flavour topping of your like (blackcurrant or lemon-mint) to the content of the glass of water; swirl gently, and then drink (If one drop of flavour topping would not provide the taste intensity of your like, you could use 2 drops).When using the pack without toppings, swirl gently and drink
+When using the pack with toppings, add one drop of the flavour topping of your like (blackcurrant or lemon-mint) to the content of the glass of water; swirl gently, and then drink (If one drop of flavour topping would not provide the taste intensity of your like, you could use 2 drops).

+The solution with the lemon-mint flavour topping is slightly less thick than the one with blackcurrant flavour topping and may lead to adding of more than 2 drops.
+You should carefully measure the lemon-mint topping to be sure that only one drop is added.

+When using the pack without toppings, swirl gently and drink.